a-rich/DJ-Tools/README.md

 # Setup

 ## Python
 1. The `DJ Tools` library uses f-strings so a minimum version of Python 3.6 is required.
 As always, when working with a Python project, you're going to want to create a virtual environment; [Pyenv](https://github.com/pyenv/pyenv) is really nice, but if you insist on doing a system-wide python installation then proceed with the following instructions:
     - Mac installation: `brew install python@3.6`
     - Linux installation: `sudo apt install python3.6`
     - Windows installation: [Windows releases](https://www.python.org/downloads/windows/) or [3.6.0 installer](https://www.python.org/ftp/python/3.6.0/python-3.6.0.exe)

 2. Run `pip install "dj-beatcloud[levenshtein]"` to install the DJ Tools library.
+3. You can install the very latest pre-release version with `pip install "dj-beatcloud[levenshtein]" --pre`
+    - if you want to restrict the version being installed to not include, say, the next minor version's beta release then you can do so like `pip install "dj-beatcloud[levenshtein]<2.1.0" --pre`

 `NOTE`: operations that involve computing the similarity between track names (both modules in the `spotify` package as well as the `swap_title_artist` repair script) can be made much faster by installing the `python-Levenshtein` package; Windows users may find it more cumbersome to install `DJ Tools` this way though since they may not have the required C++ binaries to run the Levenshtein operations...if this applies to you, then ommit the `[levenshtein]` part: